tfgg/yournextmep/_candidates/eu2014/conservative/john-procter.md

 person: john-procter
 region: yorkshire-and-the-humber
 party: conservative
-title: Yorkshire and the Humber - Conservative Party - John Procter
+title: John Procter is running for MEP in Yorkshire and the Humber for the Conservative Party
 incumbent: false
 ---